Tom-Goring/pacman/README.md

 In order to compile and load onto a MicroBit, you should just be able to run "make" on a linux terminal from the pacman dir (the one with the MakeFile).

+You WILL need to edit the MICROBIT_PATH variable in the MakeFile to whatever dir path your MicroBit resides on.
+For me this is:

+    /media/tom/MICROBIT

+however this can vary depending on environment.

 If this does not for some reason work, the source file "main.cpp" can be copied into a new or pre-existing project and compiled using yotta with the following: